ezerilli/Machine_Learning/README.md

 ### ASSIGNMENT2 - RANDOMIZED OPTIMIZATION

-Assignment 2 aims to explore some algorithms in **Randomized Optimization**, namely _Random-Hill Climbing_ (RHC), _Simulated Annealing_ (SA), _Genetic Algorithms_ (GA) and _Mutual-Information Maximizing Input Clustering* (MIMIC), while comparing their performances on 3 interesting discrete optimisation problems: the _Travel Salesman Problem_, _Flip Flop_ and _4-Peaks_.
+Assignment 2 aims to explore some algorithms in **Randomized Optimization**, namely *Random-Hill Climbing (RHC)*, *Simulated Annealing (SA)*, *Genetic Algorithms (GA)* and *Mutual-Information Maximizing Input Clustering (MIMIC)*, while comparing their performances on 3 interesting discrete optimisation problems: the *Travel Salesman Problem*, *Flip Flop* and *4-Peaks*.
-Moreover, RHC, SA and GA will be compared to _Gradient Descent_ and _Backpropagation_ on a (nowadays) fundamental optimization
+Moreover, RHC, SA and GA will be compared to *Gradient Descent* and *Backpropagation* on a (nowadays) fundamental optimization
-problem: training complex _Neural Networks_.
+problem: training complex *Neural Networks*.

 The assignment consists of four parts:

-- _experiment 1_, producing complexity and performances curves for the _Travel Salesman_ problem.
+- _experiment 1_, producing complexity and performances curves for the *Travel Salesman* problem.
-- _experiment 2_, producing complexity and performances curves for _Flip Flop_.
+- _experiment 2_, producing complexity and performances curves for *Flip Flop*.
-- _experiment 3_, producing complexity and performances curves for _4-Peak_.
+- _experiment 3_, producing complexity and performances curves for *4-Peaks*.
-- _experiment 4_, producing complexity and performances curves for _Neural Networks_ training.
+- _experiment 4_, producing complexity and performances curves for *Neural Networks* training.

 In order to run the assignment, you just need to move to randomised optimization directory and then execute `run_experiments.py`:
 ```bash